-Paleo diet: eating like our ancestors, adapted for the modern world
+Paleo diet: eating like our ancestors, adapted to the modern world

 Steps